Public Service Employment Act (PSEA)

-If the duties and responsibilities of a position have changed or no longer warrant exclusion, the Public Service Labour Relations Act allows the bargaining agent to object to the position being identified as excluded.
+If the duties and responsibilities of a position have changed or no longer warrant exclusion, the Federal Public Sector Labour Relations Actallows the bargaining agent to object to the position being identified as excluded.
 It is important that Locals keep this in mind and advise the USJE National Office should they become aware of any positions where the duties and responsibilities would no longer support its exclusion, or where employees are no longer occupying an excluded position.

 Types of complaints that may be brought to the FPSLREB under the PSEA

 The Public Service Employment Act (the PSEA) provides the FPSLREB with the authority to deal with complaints involving:

 - the deputy head’s decision to layoff an employee.
 The ground for complaint is that the manager abused his or her authority in selecting the complainant for layoff [subs.
 65(1) of the PSEA];

 - the decision of a deputy head or the Public Service Commission to revoke an appointment [subs.
 15(3), 67(1) or 67(2) of the PSEA].
 The ground for complaint is that the revocation was unreasonable (s.
 74 of the PSEA);

 - internal appointments.The grounds for complaint are abuse of authority and denial of the right to be assessed in the official language of the person’s choice [subs.
 77(1) of the PSEA]; Public Service Staffing Tribunal Procedural Guide 6